mer-hybris/hadk.sailfishos.org/new-device-build.rst

   repo sync
   breakfast $DEVICE

-This may report issues with missing repos

-If you get errors about duplicate repos check and remove .repo/local_manifests/roomservice.xml Report this problem too.
+If you get errors about duplicate repositories, see the "Common Pitfalls" section in :doc:`android`.

 Configure Mountpoint informatiion
 `````````````````````````````````

-Until systemd is updated we need to patch hybris/hybris-boot/fixup-mountpoints for the DEVICE.
-The idea here is to ensure the udev-less initrd mounts the correct /boot and /data partition.
-If you're lucky the device will simply use /dev/block/<somedev> and you can use the i9305 approach.
-If not then look in the recovery fstab for the right mapping.
+Until ``systemd`` is updated we need to patch
+``hybris/hybris-boot/fixup-mountpoints`` for the device.
+The idea here is to
+ensure the udev-less initrd mounts the correct ``/boot`` and ``/data``
+partition.
+If you're lucky the device will simply use
+``/dev/block/<somedev>`` and you can use the i9305 approach.
+If not then look in the recovery ``fstab`` for the
+right mapping.
 The build log will have provided feedback like:

 .. code-block:: console